fmnas/fmnas-site/gcp/image-size/README.md

 ## Resources

+This can be memory-intensive with large images, so keep the concurrency low.

-I suggest running this with 2 vCPU / 4 GiB / 4 concurrency to reduce OOM and optimize costs in the face of large HEIC files.
+I suggest running this with 2 vCPU / 4 GiB / 4 concurrency to reduce OOM and optimize costs.

 ### Benchmark results in Docker container